DhanalakshmiJayakumar/Sign-Language-Detection-Using-machine-Language/README.md

 # Result

--The trained Machine Learning model successfully recognizes sign language hand gestures from images and live webcam input.When a hand sign is detected, the system predicts the corresponding alphabet and displays it as text in real time.
+The trained Machine Learning model successfully recognizes sign language hand gestures from images and live webcam input.When a hand sign is detected, the system predicts the corresponding alphabet and displays it as text in real time.

 # Output
--Detects hand gestures accurately from the webcam.
+- Detects hand gestures accurately from the webcam.
--Predicts the corresponding sign (e.g., A, B, C, etc.).
+- Predicts the corresponding sign (e.g., **A**, **B**, **C**, etc.).
--Displays the predicted sign along with the confidence score.
+- Displays the predicted sign along with the confidence score.
--Provides fast and real-time recognition for smooth user interaction.
+- Provides fast and real-time recognition for smooth user interaction.